Top of page

 Student Travel

-Note for Travel Arrangers: Should the students ‘Supervisor/Research Supervisor’ not be selectable as the Level 1 approver in the PTA request, please upload a copy of their approval to the PTA as a supporting document, then select the Executive Dean/Dean or Director as both the Level 1 and Level 2 approver.
+If a students ‘Supervisor/Research Supervisor’ is not available as a Level 1 approver within the PTA, upload written approval as a supporting document and select the Executive Dean/Dean or Director as both the Level 1 and Level 2 approver.

 ECU Travel